webforge-labs/psc-cms/migrate-2.2.md

 Psc\Image\*
 - when you used some of the Psc\Image\ Classes: add "pscheit/psc-cms-image" in the same version as pscheit/psc-cms to your dependencies and run update.

+EntityService:
+- Signature has changed.
+Parameter #1 is not optional (dcPackage), Parameter #2 is a Psc\CMS\Controller\Factory